IdentityModel/IdentityModel/README.md

 # IdentityModel
 A .NET standard helper library for claims-based identity, OAuth 2.0 and OpenID Connect.

+The nuget package can be found [here](https://www.nuget.org/packages/IdentityModel/) or use the https://www.myget.org/F/identity/ myget feed for CI builds.

 ### DiscoveryClient
 Client library to retrieve OpenID Connect discovery documents and key sets.